• Skip to primary navigation

 4. Cover and let rest in the refrigerator for 1 hour or up to 24 hours.

-5. When ready to roast, cover with aluminum foil and cook the roast for 6-7 hours at 300 degrees F or until the thermometer inserted reads 165 degrees F.
+5. When ready to roast, cover with aluminum foil and cook the roast for 6-7 hours at 300 degrees F. An internal thermometer reading of 165 degrees F is needed for the roast to be done.
+It will be sliceable at this point.
+For the roast to be shreddable a reading of 195 degrees F is needed.

 6. Check the level of the broth.
 Make sure there is enough on the bottom of the pan to keep the roast moist while cooking.